tclosser26/tclosser26-Data-Set-Management/README.md

 # tclosser26-Data-Set-Management
-This was a joint project where we were given a starter data set and tasked with the replication of an output data set.
-Use of conditional statements and arrays were heavily involved.
+To reiterate, this was a joint SAS project where we had to replicate seperate datasets from an original excel file.
+The coding skills that we utilized were extensive uses of if then/else/else if statements, array creation and referencing, merging and reorganizng rows and columns, and re-labeling variables making sure to exclude missing variables.
+This code along with the excel file should be the only dependencies requred to run.
+Make sure to replace the quoted file in lines 8 and 16 with new excel file source before running.